Now that you've installed WipperSnapper on your board - let's learn how to use Adafruit IO to interact with it!

 Scan I2C Bus

-On the upper right-hand corner of the device interface, click Start I2C Scan.
+On the upper left-hand corner of the board page, click Start I2C Scan.

 You should see a new pop-up showing a list of the I2C addresses detected by an I2C scan.
 If wired correctly, the AHT20's default I2C address of